A young man sits in a coffee shop on his laptop.

 Your credit score is a snapshot of your creditworthiness at a moment in time.
 Lenders use it to decide if they want to extend you credit, such as a loan, credit card, or even an apartment lease.
 Your credit score also helps to determine the interest rates and terms you will receive.

-Your credit score matters because, according to the FTC, it determines how much it will cost you to borrow money (your interest rate) and whether a credit issuer will agree to lend you money.
+Your credit score matters because, according to the FTC, it determines how much it will cost you to borrow money (your interest rate) and whether a credit issuer will agree to lend you money or credit.

 How do you check your credit score?

 While you might assume that your credit score is on your credit report, this isn’t always the case.
 Credit reports from the three main credit bureaus don’t always list your score.
 Luckily, there are several ways to check your credit score.
-Many credit card companies provide your score on your monthly statement.
-As a Discover cardmember, you can get your free Credit Scorecard with your FICO® Credit Score and more.1 Or you can purchase your credit score from any of the credit bureaus by calling them or visiting them online.
+Many credit card companies, like Discover®, provide your credit score on your monthly statement.
+Or you can purchase your credit score from any of the credit bureaus by calling them or visiting them online.

 How does a credit score differ from a credit report?

 Lenders use your credit scores and reports to measure your credit risk.
-There are differences between your credit report and credit score based on how they are derived and used.
+There are differences between your credit report and credit score based on where the information comes from and how the credit scoring model uses that data.

 To get a clear picture of your overall credit health, check both your credit score and credit reports regularly.
 This will also help to confirm that there aren’t any discrepancies between the two so you can set yourself up for financial success.